CaliStyle/ng-intercom/README.md

-# Angular2 Intercom
+# ng-intercom

-This is an Intercom wrapper for Angular2 that also works with angular-universal It supports all intercom methods.
+This is an Intercom wrapper for Angular ^2 with dependency injection for universal applications.

+It supports all intercom methods.

 ## Configuration